RetroAchievements/docs/docs/guidelines/content/game-info-and-hub-guidelines.md

 - Multiple genres and subgenres may be entered whenever necessary.
 - Certain genres should not actually be used on game pages - instead, the games should always be sorted into one of their subgenres.
 This applies to [Genre - Fighting](https://retroachievements.org/hub/8346), [Genre - Platforming](https://retroachievements.org/hub/9120), and [Genre - Shooter](https://retroachievements.org/hub/2656).
-    - This is also preferred for other genres when possible - for example, if a game is in [Subgenre - Turn-based RPG](https://retroachievements.org/hub/5468), it shouldn't also be included in [Genre - Role-Playing Game](https://retroachievements.org/hub/898).
+    - This is also preferred for other genres when possible - for example, if a game is in [Subgenre - Turn-Based RPG](https://retroachievements.org/hub/5468), it shouldn't also be included in [Genre - Role-Playing Game](https://retroachievements.org/hub/898).
 But there are unusual cases such as sports RPGs and fishing RPGs that may not fit in a subgenre.
 - Refer to the [Genre Definitions](/guidelines/content/genre-definitions) page for more information on genres.

 ## Game Images